byteface/domonic/CONTRIBUTING.md

 and [domonic documentation](https://readthedocs.org/projects/domonic/),

-The readme contains some tips on testing and running tests.
+The readme contains some tips on running tests.

 For dev you will need to install the requirements-dev.txt file.